 o All taught students engaged in central training on plagiarism and copyright; many also engaging in integrity and ethics training within undergraduate modules.

 o Bespoke courses on Research Integrity for staff and students run by both DCAD and RIS, including one-off workshops and longer programmes such as ‘Leading Research’.
+In 2021/22 RIS ran a workshop on Ethics, Integrity and Responsible Research and Innovation for staff and students.
+Sessions focussed RRI are planned for the summer / early 2022/23 involving an external provider.

 o Annual Development Reviews for staff address expected behaviours and matters of conduct.